-As a merger and acquisition specialist focusing on the industrial and energy sectors for the past 20+ years, I have experienced several boom and bust cycles.
+As a merger and acquisition specialist focusing on the commercial and industrial sectors for the past 20+ years, I have experienced several boom and bust cycles.
 Over this time, I have worked with a number of clients who successfully sold their business for substantial values when the sector was healthy and outlook favorable.

 There are other clients, however, who missed the window of opportunity to close a sale transaction as the industry started into a cyclical downtrend.
 They either did not appreciate the risk of an industry downturn, or they believed their company would do just a “little bit better” in the near future (and command a higher valuation), or they wanted to hold out for a “little bit” more value or a higher earnings multiple.

 Sadly, as the industry turned down, these clients watched their business trends turn negative.
 This occurred during the same period in which we were helping these clients close a company sale transaction.
 And the various transaction opportunities we were evaluating at that time, completely evaporated.
 When macro and company trends turn negative, buyers back away.

 Unfortunately, for these clients, the costs of NOT executing a sale transaction are extreme.
 Let me give you a specific example (which is representative of many of these situations).

 Assume Mr. Smith owns a very good manufacturing company that had grown operating profit from $6.5 million to over $10 million over the previous three years.
 The company’s trailing 12 month operating profit was $10.2 million at the time in which we were marketing the company for sale.

 After marketing the business to our targeted buyer group, we received eight credible bids to buy the business.
 After further discussions with prospective buyers, management presentations, and buyer due diligence, we negotiated the best deal with one buyer.
 The deal value was $56 million.
 Then we gave the buyer an exclusivity period to close the transaction.